sakshisingh2910/Bridgelabz-Training-Java-Programming/README.md

 ## Overview
 This repository contains the implementation of various software design principles and design patterns that help in building scalable, maintainable, reusable, and loosely coupled applications.

-The goal of this repository is to strengthen understanding of software design concepts commonly used in industry and technical interviews.
 ---

 ## Topics Covered